YiweiShen/yiweishen.github.io/source/_posts/Access-Files-on-the-Steam-Deck-via-SSH-using-VS-Code.md

 ## Step 1: Enable SSH on the Steam Deck

-Switch to Desktop Mode: Press the Steam button, navigate to Power, and switch to Desktop.
+Press the Steam button, navigate to Power, and switch to Desktop mode.
 Once in desktop mode, open the KDE application launcher and search for Konsole (terminal).

 - Start the SSH server with:
   ```bash